Original Public Land Survey Field Notes of Minnesota

 history and historic preservation across the state.

-- Field notes on BLM's website: Final work in progress to
+- Field notes on BLM's website

-the scope of this project to include island, tribal land, railroad, and
+- Supplemental surveys: Additional grant funding expanded the scope of this project to include island, tribal land, railroad, and transportation supplemental surveys.

 - Sample photos of the notebooks and storage boxes